Fatty Liver: Losing Weight Too Fast – Should You Worry?

 We usually get scared reading all sorts of stories on the internet.
 I know I did when I started losing weight so fast, but I fortunately kept going.

-Since very few people mention what “too fast” really means, some of us might consider what is actually a normal weight loss too much.
+Since very few people mention what “too fast” truly means, some of us might consider that they’re losing too much weight too quickly – without it even being the case.

-This is why it is important to always check multiple sources and especially visit an expert (your doctor, in this case) in order to make sure that all is OK.
-Stress is also bad for the fatty liver, and worrying too much won’t help at all.
+This is why it is important to always check multiple sources and especially visit an expert (your doctor, in this case) to make sure that all is OK.
+Stress is also bad for the fatty liver, and worrying too much won’t help you stick to your diet and new way of living.

-But overall, as long as you do follow a diet and don’t do overdo it on the long term, a few hundred grams over what’s recommended as safe weight loss shouldn’t hurt you – it sure didn’t do me any harm!
+But overall, as long as you do follow a healthy diet, eat the right things, and don’t overdo it in the long term, a few hundred grams over what’s recommended as safe weight loss shouldn’t hurt you – it sure didn’t do me any harm!

 Leave a Comment